QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 :code:`SUBELEMENTS`
  Defines a table that defines flexible cylindrical elements that can be used for the substructure definition.
 Each row represents one (cylindrical) element, which is defined by its structural parameters.
  When setting up the substructure, one :code:`SUBELEMENT` definition can be used for several :code:`SUBMEMBERS` (see below).
 Each row has 20 entries.
 These define the structural parameters of the element.
- The entry placement is very similar to the blade and tower structural element table (see :ref:`StrDef_BladeTower`).
-There two important differences though.
+ The entry placement is very similar to the blade and tower structural element table (see :ref:`Blade, Strut and Tower Structural Data Files`).
+However, there two important differences:

  1) The first entry is used to indicate the ID number of the element (ElemID).
  2) The last (20th) entry is used to indicate the Rayleigh damping of the element.